ayon-das/design-patterns-using-java/README.md

 - Create a build method in the inner class returning new instance of URIbuilder passing builder(this) as parameter.
 - Implement to string in URIbuilder for checking output.
 - Create the client class.

+## Structural design patterns
+Below we have discussed how to implement structural design patterns.
+Follow the steps and implement.
+It will help you to understand better.